Uni Jena

 Handout + Exam

 I have put a preliminary version of the handout on the net.
 The data we use for the examples is attached to the handout.
 Use pdftk or your PDF viewer to extract the data.
-If you use Adobe Acrobat and you have difficulties saving attachments from PDF files look here.
+If you use Adobe Acrobat and you have difficulties saving attachments from PDF files it might be that you (or your administrator) may prevent Adobe Acrobat from opening certain types of attachments.

 Please solve the exam between 15:00 on 14th August until 15:00 on 15th August.
 You will need the data in R format or in Stata format to solve the exam.